Reading time: Less than 1 minute

 I like to share interesting pieces of figurative language I encounter in my reading.
 I write today about a series of similes from Jennifer Egan…

 My husband knows how much I enjoy the writing of Jennifer Egan.
-So, one of his Christmas gifts for me was her new novel, Manhattan Beach.
+So, one of his recent gifts for me was her novel, Manhattan Beach.

 As I expected, I found the book — a sprawling story of gangsters, sailors, divers, and union men — replete with fantastic figurative language, mostly similes.
 Here are my favourite examples: